 Like all industries, construction has on and off seasons.
-While commercial construction projects in Dallas, TX don’t usually face the same weather-based limitations as projects in other areas, some seasons are still quieter than others.
+While commercial construction projects in Dallas, TX, don’t usually face the same weather-based limitations as projects in other areas, some seasons are quieter than others.

 When discussing your plans with a builder, don’t be afraid to ask if they give discounts on off-season work.
 Another advantage to building during the calmer months is that your project may be completed more quickly since crews won’t be spread out between as many projects.